shamagir/wp-docker-skeleton/README.md

 You have to clone .env.template and rename it to .env and do some changes if you need
+You can change php-version for wp in docker-composer (string 19)

 Work folders put into
 - ./wp-content/themes for themes